dwilder/wp-mortgage-calculator/README.md

 The Responsive Mortgage Calculator is a jQuery widget and shortcode that's designed to fit easily into any theme, on any device, at any size.
 Just what every "Real Estate Agent on the go" needs.

+### Download

+Download the plugin in here or from the WordPress plugin repository: https://wordpress.org/plugins/responsive-mortgage-calculator/

 ### Features

 The calculator allows your website visitors to estimate their mortgage entering: